Migrating to Bazel Modules (a.k.a. Bzlmod) - Maintaining Compatibility, Part 1¶

 Providing macros to instantiate your repository's required dependencies, in a

-file often named something like deps.bzl
+file often named something like deps.bzl, is a common WORKSPACE convention.

 In the examples from the previous section: